 Between 2008-09, The Media Consortium (TMC), a network of 45 leading independent media organizations, conducted a Game Changer Strategy Project that resulted in this report.
 A broad array of information was collected via scenario building, member surveys, interviews with outside thought-leaders and a scan of current reporting and commentary.
 The project’s goal was to enable TMC and its members to make bold moves that increase their impact and influence by reaching five times their current collective audience within the next five years.
 A proxy for TMC’s collective online reach as of June 2009 was 17 million monthly website visits.
 The collective constituency lists of its members surpasses 2.9 million.

 For decades, progressive media has provided quality reporting, deep investigative journalism and lifted voices ignored by mainstream media.
-While journalists cannot preserve the old media system, with the correct strategy and implementation, they can continue and deepen their legacy of truth-telling and fighting for justice.
+While journalists cannot preserve the old media system, with the correct strategy and implementation, they can deepen their legacy of truth-telling and fighting for justice.

 New & Emerging Realities | Volume 2